youyanggu/covid19_projections/maps.md

 permalink: /maps/
 ---

-Here we display a variety of maps generated based on current data and our projections.
+Here we display a variety of US maps generated based on current data and our projections.
 You can also view our [global](/maps-global) and [Europe](/maps-europe) maps.
 All maps are updated daily.

 Note that our future projections have a high degree of uncertainty which is not reflected in these maps.
 Please refer to our [detailed projections](/#view-projections) to view our confidence interview.
 Learn more about our assumptions and limitations [here](/about/#assumptions).